mftb0/cbxv/docs/index.md

 cbxv will start and you'll see:
 [image-00]

-Hit the "o" key or click the "Title Button" in the upper-right
+Hit the "o" key or click the "File Button" in the upper-right

 The File Open Dialog will display, navigate to a cbx (.cbr, .cbz) file, double-click it